Gabriel2409/obsidian_notes/Postgres - Statements.md

 On success shows `DELETE <num>` where num is the nb of updated rows

+Note: use `RETURNING` keyword to get associated values (works with insert, update and delete)

 - you can also truncate the table to remove all rows (very fast): `TRUNCATE TABLE temp_categories;`

 - `ORDER BY NULLS LAST` is the default for `ASC` and `NULLS FIRST` is the default for `DESC`